Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 #### Export

 The Export dialog can be accessed by clicking the "Export" button in the top bar.
-It includes the following inputs:

 - **File format:** "FLAC16", "FLAC24", "WAV16", "WAV24", "WAV32", "Ogg"
-- **"Path":** Specifies the export file path.
-- **"File name"**
 - **"Stereo" or "Mono":** Exports into a file with one or two identical channels.

 Geonkick will export only the currently selected instrument.